Our Team

 Veterinary Nurse, Cert IV

 Shannon completed her Certificate IV in Veterinary nursing in 2020.
 She loves cats and has a “naughty tortie” at home who loves cuddles.
 Shannon loves to garden, crochet and keep up with her favourite TV series.
-She has previously worked in retail and is enjoying working at her first vet clinic.

 Close